Offers, Resources To Help LAUSD Students, Parents Get Through Strike

-LOS ANGELES (CBSLA) – If no deal is reached over the weekend, teachers in the Los Angeles Unified School District will strike beginning Monday, leaving about 600,000 students in the nation’s second largest district in limbo.
+LOS ANGELES (CBSLA) – The first day of the Los Angeles Unified School District teachers’ strike began Monday, leaving about 600,000 students in the nation’s second largest district in limbo.

-Here are some of the resources being offered to assist parents in keeping their children safe and occupied during the potential strike:
+Here are some of the resources being offered to assist parents in keeping their children safe and occupied during this time:

 Free Metro: All rides on L.A.
 County Metropolitan Transportation Authority (Metro) buses, light-rail and subway lines will be free for LAUSD students between 5 a.m. and 7 p.m. on strike days.